Bank of America® Platinum Plus® Mastercard® Business card

 One of the main advantages of the Bank of America Platinum Plus card is its low starting interest rate.
-If you have excellent credit, you can get an APR as low as 10.99 percent variable—about 5 percent less than the national average rate.
-The maximum APR on this card is also pretty competitive at 21.99 percent variable.
+If you have excellent credit, you can get an APR as low as 14.74% variable.
+The maximum APR on this card is also pretty competitive at 25.74% variable.

-If you want to save even more on interest, this card comes with an intro APR on purchases (0 percent for seven billing cycles), starting when you open the account.
+If you want to save even more on interest, this card comes with an intro APR on purchases (0 percent for seven billing cycles, then 14.74% to 25.74% variable APR), starting when you open the account.
 But, the offer doesn’t apply to balance transfers, which are subject to the regular purchase APR range.

 Balance transfers also come with a fee of $10 or 4 percent of the balance transfer amount, whichever is greater.
 This fee is a little on the high side, so the card isn’t the best choice for consolidating debt.

 If you have debt to consolidate, you may want to consider getting the U.S. Bank Business Platinum card.
-It has a 0 percent intro APR on both purchases and balance transfers (in addition to a 3 percent or $5 balance transfer fee) that lasts for 20 billing cycles, plus a competitive regular APR range of 13.49 percent to 22.49 percent variable.
+It has a 0 percent intro APR on both purchases and balance transfers (in addition to a 3 percent or $5 balance transfer fee) that lasts for 18 billing cycles, plus a competitive regular APR range of 16.49% to 25.49% variable.

 If you have good credit and are planning to make big purchases with your credit card, the Bank of America Platinum Plus Credit Card could be a good option for you.
 It has an intro APR on purchases that lasts for seven billing cycles, which can help you avoid paying interest.
 And if you do have to carry a balance, this card has a low regular APR, so you won’t rack up lots of high-interest debt.